davestewart/davestewart-content/content/blog/thoughts/nail-biting/index.md

 ---
+date: 2022-04-26
 description: How I stopped biting my nails and learned to respect my hands
-date: 2022-04-26
+summary: |
+  Personal account of stopping a long-term nail-biting habit overnight, sharing the mindset shift that made it stick and stay gone.
 media:
   thumbnail: ./nails-splash.png
   featured: ./nails-splash.png